As a plugin author, I have documentation on how to implement a sync operation for my importer

 - Assignee deleted (

-#16 Updated by ttereshc almost 2 years ago
+#16 Updated by ttereshc about 2 years ago

 I would move